freeCodeCamp/learn-advanced-bash-by-building-a-kitty-ipsum-translator/TUTORIAL.md

 #### HINTS

 - Here's an example: `<command_1> | <command_2> >> kitty_info.txt`
+- Enter the commands one at a time to see the output first
 - You want to use `grep` to get the matches for `meow[a-z]*`
 - Add the `-n` flag to `grep` to show the line numbers in front of the matches
 - Pipe the `grep` results into the `sed` command